-The Chief medical Officer recommendations for exercise are for 75 mins or more of vigorous activity or a combination of both moderate and vigorous activity per week.
+The Chief Medical Officer recommendations for exercise are for 75 mins or more of vigorous activity or a combination of both moderate and vigorous activity per week.
 The NI health survey (2013) identified that only 53% met recommended levels.
 Of those 73% reported participation in moderate intensity aerobic activities and 40% in vigorous intensity activities.

 The Citizen survey (2015) undertaken within the DCSDC area identified a number of headline findings.
 The survey was based on a random sample of 1,400 households across the district during May to July 2015.
-The findings in relation to sport and leisure identified:
+The findings in relation to sport and leisure identified

-- The average rating for satisfaction with leisure facilities is between fair and good: 6% poor; 13% fair; 17% good; 42% very good - Given their location in larger urban areas the most frequently used facility were Templemore (23%); Lisnagelvin (21%); Riversdale (27%) and Melvin 18%. - User satisfaction (satisfied or very satisfied) ranged from 61% at City Baths to 90% at Melvin Park Sports Complex Sports Complex. - User satisfaction with Sports pitches was rated as 5% very poor; 10% poor; 20% fair; 46% good; 19% very good - The frequency of use of leisure facilities ranged from 4% using facilities most days; 11% using facilities once a week; 13% using facilities 13% a few times a year; 19% not using facilities; to 12% who have never used facilities
+- Given their location in larger urban areas the most frequently used facilities were Templemore (23%); Lisnagelvin (21%); Riversdale (27%) and Melvin 18% - User satisfaction (satisfied or very satisfied) ranged from 61% at City Baths to 90% at Melvin Park Sports Complex - User satisfaction with Sports pitches was rated as 5% very poor; 10% poor; 20% fair; 46% good; 19% very good - The frequency of use of leisure facilities ranged from 4% using facilities most days; 11% using facilities once a week; 13% a few times a year; 19% not using facilities; to 12% who have never used facilities.

-The 5 year evaluation of the Active communities sports development programme supported jointly by Sport NI and DCSDC identified:
+The 5 year evaluation of the Active Communities sports development programme supported jointly by Sport NI and DCSDC identified: